5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Late Morning: Kilauea Iki Trail

-Once you arrive at the park and pay your entrance fee (keep your receipt, it is good for seven days), head straight to the Kilauea Iki trailhead.
-This is, in my opinion, the single best hike in all of Hawaii and one that even elementary-aged kids can handle with some encouragement.
+Once you arrive and pay the park entrance fee (keep your receipt - it's good for seven days), head straight to the Kilauea Iki trailhead.
+In my opinion, the single best hike in Hawaii and one elementary kids can handle with encouragement.

-The trail is a four-mile loop that starts on the crater rim, descends through a lush ohia lehua forest, and then crosses the actual floor of a crater that last erupted in 1959.
-You are walking on hardened lava.
+Four-mile loop.
+Starts on the crater rim, descends through a lush ohia lehua forest, crosses the actual floor of a crater that erupted in 1959.
+You walk on hardened lava.
 Steam vents hiss around you.
-The scale is absolutely humbling.
-My kids talked about this hike for months afterward.
+The scale is humbling.
+The boys talked about this hike for months.

-A few tips: wear those rain boots I mentioned, because the descent can be muddy and slippery.
+Tips: wear those rain boots.
+The descent gets muddy and slick.
 Bring layers.
-The crater floor can be surprisingly warm (geothermal heat from below), but the rim is often cool and windy.
-The hike takes most families about three hours at a comfortable pace.
-There is one steep descent and ascent, but the trail is well-maintained with steps in the trickiest spots.
+The crater floor can be surprisingly warm (geothermal heat from below) but the rim is cool and windy.
+The hike runs about three hours at a comfortable pace.
+Steep descent and ascent but the trail is well-maintained with steps in the trickiest spots.

-Afternoon: Thurston Lava Tube and Chain of Craters Road
+Afternoon: Nahuku (Thurston Lava Tube) and Chain of Craters Road

-After the hike, drive to the Thurston Lava Tube (Nahuku), which is just a few minutes away.
-This is a short walk through a lit underground tunnel that was carved by flowing lava hundreds of years ago.
-Kids absolutely love it.
-The tube is large enough that even adults can walk upright through most of it, and the surrounding rainforest is dense and dripping with ferns.
-It feels like walking into another world.
+After the hike, drive to Nahuku, formerly Thurston Lava Tube, just minutes away.
+A short walk through a lit underground tunnel carved by flowing lava hundreds of years ago.
+The boys lost their minds.
+The tube is large enough that adults can walk upright and the surrounding rainforest is dense and dripping with ferns.
+Otherworldly.

-Next, drive the Chain of Craters Road.
-This 19-mile road descends 3,700 feet from the crater rim all the way to the coast, passing ancient petroglyphs, lava flows of different ages (you can see the dates on the signs, some as recent as the 1970s), and dramatic cliff views where lava meets the ocean.
+Next, drive Chain of Craters Road.
+19 miles, descending 3,700 feet from the crater rim to the coast.
+Petroglyphs, lava flows of different ages (you can read the years on the signs, some as recent as the 1970s), dramatic cliff views where lava meets ocean.
 The road dead-ends where a lava flow covered it.
 Let that sink in.
-The earth just decided this road was done.
+The earth decided this road was done.

 Stop at the Pu'u Loa Petroglyphs along the way.
-It is a short, flat walk on a boardwalk over a lava field to see thousands of ancient Hawaiian carvings in the rock.
-Bring binoculars for this spot and for the coastal views.
-You can sometimes see sea turtles from the cliffs, and during whale season (December through April), humpback whales are visible offshore.
+Short flat boardwalk over a lava field to thousands of ancient Hawaiian carvings.
+Bring binoculars.
+You can sometimes see honu from the cliffs and during whale season (December through April), humpbacks offshore.

 Evening: Stay in Volcano Village

-I strongly recommend spending the night in Volcano Village rather than driving all the way back to Kona.
-The village is a tiny, charming community right outside the park entrance, full of cute B&Bs, vacation rentals, and a wonderful community of artists and nature lovers.
-The air smells like eucalyptus and rain and woodsmoke.
+Stay the night in Volcano Village rather than driving back to Kona.
+Tiny charming community right outside the park - cute B&Bs, vacation rentals, and a community of artists and nature lovers.
+Air smells like eucalyptus and rain and woodsmoke.
 After dinner at one of the local spots (Thai Thai is surprisingly excellent), bundle up and drive back into the park after dark.
-The glow of the Halemaumau crater is visible at night when volcanic activity is present, and it is one of the most awe-inspiring things you will ever see.
-Check the National Park Service website for current volcanic activity before you go.
+The glow of the Halemaumau crater is visible at night when there's volcanic activity, and it is one of the most awe-inspiring things you will ever see.
+Check NPS for current activity before you go.

-Day 3: The Hilo Side -- Waterfalls, Markets, and Black Sand
+Day 3: The Hilo Side - Waterfalls, Markets, Black Sand

 Morning: Rainbow Falls and Akaka Falls

 From Volcano Village, drive about 45 minutes north to Hilo, the island's largest town and its rainy, lush, wonderfully funky counterpart to sunny Kona.
-Your first stop is Rainbow Falls (Waianuenue), which is right in town and requires zero hiking.
-You literally park and walk to a viewpoint overlooking an 80-foot waterfall that plunges into a pool surrounded by tropical vegetation.
-On sunny mornings, rainbows form in the mist, and I have never not seen one here.
-It is a quick stop but a memorable one.
+First stop: Rainbow Falls (Waianuenue), right in town, no hiking required.
+You park and walk to a viewpoint overlooking an 80-foot falls plunging into a pool surrounded by tropical vegetation.
+On sunny mornings, rainbows form in the mist and I have never not seen one here.

-Then drive about 20 minutes north to Akaka Falls State Park.
-This is a short loop trail (less than half a mile) through a bamboo forest and tropical gardens that leads to a viewpoint of Akaka Falls, a stunning 442-foot waterfall.
-The whole walk is paved and stroller-friendly, though there are stairs.
-The scale of this waterfall is hard to capture in photos.
-It just keeps going and going.
+Then 20 minutes north to Akaka Falls State Park.
+Short loop trail (less than half a mile) through bamboo forest and tropical gardens to a viewpoint of Akaka Falls, 442 feet straight down.
+The whole walk is paved with stairs.
+The scale is hard to capture in photos.

 Late Morning: Hilo Farmers Market

-Head back to downtown Hilo for the Hilo Farmers Market, which runs every day but is biggest on Wednesdays and Saturdays.
-This is not a polished, Instagram-ready market.
-It is crowded, chaotic, colorful, and absolutely wonderful.
-You will find tropical fruits you have never heard of (try the apple bananas and the rambutan), fresh leis for a few dollars, local honey, handmade soaps, and some of the best prepared food on the island.
+Back to downtown Hilo for the Hilo Farmers Market.
+Runs every day but it's biggest on Wednesdays and Saturdays.
+Not a polished, Instagram-ready market.
+Crowded, chaotic, colorful, absolutely wonderful.
+Tropical fruits you've never heard of (try apple bananas and rambutan), fresh leis for a few dollars, local honey, handmade soap, and some of the best prepared food on the island.

-Let the kids pick out a fruit to try.
-Buy a bag of locally grown macadamia nuts.
-Grab a plate of fresh-made malasadas (Portuguese donuts) and eat them while they are still warm.
-This is Hawaii at its most authentic and unpretentious.
+Let the kids pick a fruit.
+Buy a bag of locally grown mac nuts.
+Grab a plate of fresh-made malasadas (Portuguese donuts) and eat them while they're still warm.
+This is Hawaii at its most authentic.

 Early Afternoon: Big Island Candies

-While you are in Hilo, stop at Big Island Candies factory.
-They offer free samples of their famous shortbread cookies dipped in chocolate, and you can watch the candies being made through glass windows.
-My kids could have stayed here for an hour.
-Stock up on treats for the flight home or as gifts.
+While in Hilo, stop at Big Island Candies factory.
+Free samples of their famous chocolate-dipped shortbread, and you can watch the candies being made through the glass.
+The boys could've stayed for an hour.
+Stock up for the flight home or for gifts.
 The macadamia nut shortbread is the stuff of legend.

 Dramatic coastline on the Big Island of Hawaii with lush tropical vegetation